Register | Login | Contact Us

 Look better.
 Feel better.
 Go home invigorated.

-With a focus on wellness and vigor, our relaxing spa offers you the chance to focus on you—something you don’t always have time to do at home.
+With a focus on wellness and vigour, our relaxing spa offers you the chance to focus on you—something you don’t always have time to do at home.
 Enjoy an oceanfront massage, a quick manicure before hitting the town to explore, teeth whitening, barber services, or even a healing acupuncture treatment.
 But beyond the Sanctum, Azamara is also pleased to offer a full range of complimentary onboard fitness and nutrition classes, including one-on-one personal training for an additional cost.
 If you’ve ever wished for a week or two to reboot, this is it.

 Health & Fitness Types